 A Little Bit of History

 The first version of Travel Accelerator was released in April 2016, a year after SAP had announced the product.
-The initial name of it was
+Its initial name was Airline accelerator.

 In the second version, SAP added online accommodation services.
 The product became useful for hotels and cruise companies.
 The second version was released in January 2017.